nyreehinton/content-ops-starter/content/pages/blog/life-of-our-development-team.md

 slug: life-of-our-development-team
 date: '2025-01-15'
 excerpt: >-
-  my personal experience, Tesla is one of the most influential electric vehicle manufacturers worldwide.
-If its odometer system artificially inflates mileage, it may prematurely void warranties, trigger excess-lease charges, and reduce the resale value of ownersâ€™ vehicles.
-Thus, thereâ€™s a real financial stake for everyday drivers.
+  My personal experience, Tesla is one of the most influential electric vehicle manufacturers worldwide.
+If its odometer system artificially inflates mileage, it may prematurely void warranties, trigger excess-lease charges, and reduce the resale value of owner's vehicles.
+Thus, theres a real financial stake for everyday drivers.
 featuredImage:
   url: /images/abstract-feature3.svg
   altText: Thumbnail